-There are no minimum requirements for the number of SO2, NO2, or CO monitors contained in 40 CFR Part 58.
-Iowa's SO2, NO2 and CO monitors are listed in the Appendix C and displayed at the locations indicated in Appendix F. EPA has encouraged states to use trace-level monitors for these pollutants at sites that have recorded pollutant levels that are much less than the NAAQS.
-Trace level monitors are optional at this time, but will be required at multi-pollutant NCore sites which must be included in the 2009 network plan and must be operational by 2011.
-Iowa has proposed that three of its monitoring sites be considered as potential NCore monitoring locations: (Des Moines, Public Health Building; Davenport, Jefferson School; and Lake Sugema).
+There are currently no minimum requirements for the number of SO2, NO2, or CO monitors contained in 40 CFR Part 58. lowa's SO2, NO2 and CO monitors are listed in the Appendix C and displayed at the locations indicated in Appendix E. EPA has encouraged states to use trace-level monitors at sites that have recorded pollutant levels that are much less than the NAAQS, and lowa has deployed some trace level SO2 and CO monitors in its network.
+There are no planned reductions to the SLAMS monitoring network for these pollutants scheduled before submission of the next network plan.
+Changes to SPM monitors in the SO2, NO2 and CO network that are anticipated before the submission of the next network plan are indicated in Appendix D.